 Jinshan will require further financing to pursue its business objectives and meet its loan obligations.
 Cash flow from existing operations will be insufficient to fund all project development initiatives and address maturing loans and other costs, and accordingly, the Company will need to rely on external sources of financing.
 The most immediate financing requirement relates to project financing to fund the balance of the capital costs for the crusher installation and expansion, which Jinshan intends to source from a Chinese bank.
 Thereafter, further financing will be required.
 To date Jinshan has relied upon a mixture of equity capital and debt financing to fund its operations.
 It may seek future funding through the exercise of options and warrants, the debt and equity markets or through project participation arrangements with third parties, but it cannot be assured that it will be able to obtain additional funding when it is required and whether it will be available on commercially acceptable terms.
-If Jinshan fails to obtain the funding that it needs when it is required, it may have to forego or delay development plans, forfeit rights in some or all of its properties or joint ventures or reduce or terminate some or all of its operations.
+If Jinshan fails to obtain the funding that it needs when it is required, it may have to forego or delay development plans, forfeit rights in some or all of its operations.